fendy3002/QzQueryTools/README.md

 		src="https://user-images.githubusercontent.com/5449185/28112603-d31648fa-6723-11e7-93d2-005a2e7d943f.png"/>
 </p>
 <p align="center">
-	<em>The result layout can be modified using bootstrap's grid system, as well as displaying it in charts instead of table.<em>
+	<em>The result layout can be modified using bootstrap's grid system, as well as displaying it in charts instead of table.</em>
 </p>

 <p align="center">